chanelfcheng/chanelfcheng.github.io/_pages/projects.md

 ------
 ![div-norm-cnn](/images/div-norm-cnn.png)

+We implemented local divisive normalization in convolutional neural networks (CNNs) modeling the central auditory pathway.
+This work aimed to provide novel insights for whether divisive normalization properties observed in biological systems might emerge from task optimization and whether CNNs with divisive normalization could be used to study hearing impairment.

-* This project was done as part of the [MIT Summer Research Program in Neuroscience](https://bcs.mit.edu/msrp) in MIT's [Laboratory for Computational Audition](https://mcdermottlab.mit.edu/) during the summer of 2023.
+This project was done as part of the [MIT Summer Research Program in Neuroscience](https://bcs.mit.edu/msrp) in MIT's [Laboratory for Computational Audition](https://mcdermottlab.mit.edu/) during the summer of 2023.

-* The project poster can be found [here](https://docs.google.com/presentation/d/1w0o61bmTnVsHmH37HHYQlGZ9oKInxQfK/edit#slide=id.p1).
+The project poster can be found [here](https://docs.google.com/presentation/d/1w0o61bmTnVsHmH37HHYQlGZ9oKInxQfK/edit#slide=id.p1).

 Cross-Organizational Continual Learning of Cyber Threat Models
 ------
 ![continual-learning](/images/continual-learning.png)

-* This project was done as part of the [RIT Cybersecurity Visiting Student Research Program](https://www.rit.edu/cybersecurity/cybervsr) during the summer of 2022.
+This project was done as part of the [RIT Cybersecurity Visiting Student Research Program](https://www.rit.edu/cybersecurity/cybervsr) during the summer of 2022.

-* The project poster can be found [here](https://docs.google.com/presentation/d/1loIFZeyguDzJaOEs5QAJbGM9JsZ-Yvpy/edit#slide=id.p1)
+The project poster can be found [here](https://docs.google.com/presentation/d/1loIFZeyguDzJaOEs5QAJbGM9JsZ-Yvpy/edit#slide=id.p1)

-Air Force Research Lab Phillips Scholar 2021
+High Power Microwave Parameter Sensitivity Analysis Using Advanced Machine Learning Techniques
 ------
 * Investigated advanced machine learning algorithms for parameter sensitivity analysis.